 This template is for a simple sales meeting agenda from the good folks over at Word Templates.

-You can use this document to carefully plan out your sales meeting and cover all your bases.
+You can use this document to carefully plan out your sales meetings and cover all your bases.
 This template breaks the process down into four distinct phases, which makes it easy for you to get your thoughts straight and put together a great meeting.

 Marketing-Sales Meeting Agenda Template